AhmedTakeshy/AhmedTakeshy/README.md

 <br />

-<p align="center" >From time to time I am contributing to open source to improve projects web accessibility 😇.</p>
+<p align="center" >From time to time I contribute to open source to improve projects' web accessibility 😇.</p>

 <br />